FOR CONSULTATION

 THE HEART OF VEDANTA

 Consciousness is the light of God.
+God is the living light of lights, eternal and absolute.
 It is not a thing.
 It does not act.
 But it shines through us as the source of the Real.
-Through consciousness one can see without judgement and without loss of the Absolute Self of Divine Being.
+Through consciousness awakened to its source, one can see without judgement and without loss of the Absolute Self of Divine Being.
 Consciousness as "self," i.e., as the purity of Self-consciousness, sees without ego.
-But consciousness "seeing" is not a perceptual act that focuses upon delimited objects.
-Consciousness "seeing" is the unlimited reception and embrace of what is in the illumination of divine light.
+Consciousness "seeing" is not a perceptual act that focuses upon delimited objects.
+Consciousness "seeing" is unlimited reception and embrace of what is in the illumination of divine light.
 Just as one may listen and not hear, so also one may look and not see.

 Monday, February 15, 2021